Home | News | Docs | WCS | Samples | Libraries | Viewers | Utilities | Keywords | Conventions | Resources

 MatLabMFITSIODamian Eads (at Los Alamos at that time) wrote a MatLab interface to the CFITSIO library using a tool called 'mex'.
 MFITSIO supports reading and writing FITS images, image subsets, and headers.
 (UPDATE, June 2013: MFITSIO is no longer available from the Los Alamos web site, however, the last version (1.2.4) of the MFITSIO source code .tar file has been retrieved from the Internet Archive WayBack Machine and made available here.
 The mfitsio interface has not been maintain for many years, and some users have reported problems with installing the software.)MatLabFour functions (fitsdisp, fitsinfo, fitsread, and fitswrite) built into MatLab.CanterburyA set of Matlab tools at the University of Canterbury includes a simple FITS reader for two-dimensional images called fitsread.m

-LabVIEWGFITSIO v4,1,1 - November 2007George Gatling (NRL, email = george.gatling "at" nrl.navy.mil) wrote an interface to the CFITSIO library for LabVIEW 7.1 or later under Microsoft Windows (release notes state that this library will not function properly on 64-bit platforms).
+LabVIEWGFITSIO v5.2 (April 2014)George Gatling (NRL, email = george.gatling "at" nrl.navy.mil) wrote an interface to the CFITSIO library for LabVIEW 2013 or later under Microsoft Windows .
 It supports reading and writing FITS images and ASCII and binary tables.
-(UPDATE in June 2013: The GFITSIO Web site at the Naval Research Lab is no longer available, so this local copy of the .zip file was retrieved from the Internet Archive WayBack Machine.

-A port of this library to run on Mac OS-X is available from Mark Cianciosa (cianci66 "at" mac.com).
+A port of previous versions of this library to run on Mac OS-X is available from Mark Cianciosa (cianci66 "at" mac.com).

 PythonPyFITSPyFITS is a set of Python modules which read and write most FITS formats.Python/fitsiofitsio is a full featured python library to read and write data to FITS files.
 This is a python extension written in c and python.
 Data are read into numerical python arrays.
 A version of cfitsio is bundled with this package, which is used, in particular, to read and write images in tile-compressed format.
 This library is also available on GitHub.PFITS[Note: this library appears to not have been updated since 2009 and may no longer be supported.]